michaeldowd2/csv_analysis_agent/readme.md

 # CSV Analysis Agent

-A langgraph Agent hooked up to a Flask web application that allows users to analyze CSV data through natural language queries.
+A simple langgraph 'agent' hooked up to a Flask web application that allows users to analyze CSV data through natural language queries.
 The application generates visualizations and provides Python code for the analysis.
+This project was initialised as a team build at technology meetup: https://lu.ma/giveago

 ## Features